asteroid-team/torch-audiomentations/README.md

 # Known issues

+* Target data processing is still in an experimental state ([#3](https://github.com/asteroid-team/torch-audiomentations/issues/3)).
+Workaround: Use `freeze_parameters` and `unfreeze_parameters` for now if the target data is audio with the same shape as the input.
-* Using torch-audiomentations in a multiprocessing context can lead to memory leaks ([#132](https://github.com/asteroid-team/torch-audiomentations/issues/132))
+* Using torch-audiomentations in a multiprocessing context can lead to memory leaks ([#132](https://github.com/asteroid-team/torch-audiomentations/issues/132)).
+Workaround: If using torch-audiomentations in a multiprocessing context, it'll probably work better to run the transforms on CPU.
+* Multi-GPU / DDP is not officially supported ([#136](https://github.com/asteroid-team/torch-audiomentations/issues/136)).
+The author does not have a multi-GPU setup to test & fix this.
+Get in touch if you want to donate some hardware for this.
+Workaround: Run the transforms on single GPU instead.
-* PitchShift does not support small pitch shifts, especially for low sample rates ([#151](https://github.com/asteroid-team/torch-audiomentations/issues/151))
+* `PitchShift` does not support small pitch shifts, especially for low sample rates ([#151](https://github.com/asteroid-team/torch-audiomentations/issues/151)).
+Workaround: If you need small pitch shifts applied to low sample rates, use [PitchShift in audiomentations](https://iver56.github.io/audiomentations/waveform_transforms/pitch_shift/) or [torch-pitch-shift](https://github.com/KentoNishi/torch-pitch-shift/) directly without the function for calculating efficient pitch-shift targets.
-* Multi-GPU / DDP is not officially supported ([#136](https://github.com/asteroid-team/torch-audiomentations/issues/136))

 # Contribute